Georgia State Route 32: Sycamore to Sterling

-In Sycamore, SR 32 splits off to the east-northeast and immediately meets the eastern terminus of SR 32 Conn.
+In Sycamore, SR 32 splits off to the east-northeast and immediately meets the eastern end of SR 32 Conn.
 Just to the east is an interchange with Interstate 75 (I-75).
 Then, it passes Pleasant Hill Cemetery and curves to the east.
 After that, it passes Bethel Cemetery and curves again to the southeast.
-Later on, it curves to the east-northeast and enters Irwin County a short distance later.
+Later on, it curves to the east and enters Irwin County a short distance later.
 SR 32 curves to the northeast and begins a concurrency with SR 125 (Waterloo Highway).
-The two highways head northeast over the Alapaha River, pass Burton Lake, Oak Grove Cemetery, and Brown Lake, before traveling through Irwinville.
+The two highways head east over the Alapaha River, pass Burton Lake, Oak Grove Cemetery, and Brown Lake, before traveling through Irwinville.
 At Hogan Lake, SR 32 departs to the southeast and enters Ocilla.
 In the western part of the city, it intersects US 319/SR 35.
 The three highways travel concurrently into the main part of the city.
 They have an intersection with US 129/SR 11/SR 90 (Irwin Avenue).
-At this intersection, SR 35 reaches its northern terminus, while US 319 turns left onto US 129/SR 11/SR 90, and SR 32 continues to the east.
-Along its routing, it crosses over the Willacoochee River, curves to the east-southeast, and enters Coffee County.
-South-southwest of Ambrose, the highway has an intersection with both the northern terminus of SR 149 and the southern terminus of SR 268.
-SR 32 continues to the southeast, traveling through rural areas of the county and enters Douglas.
+At this intersection, SR 35 reaches its northern end, while US 319 turns left onto US 129/SR 11/SR 90, and SR 32 continues to the east.
+Along its routing, it crosses over the Willacoochee River, curves to the east-southeast, and enters Coffee County. southwest of Ambrose, the highway has an intersection with both the northern end of SR 149 and the southern end of SR 268.
+SR 32 continues to the east, traveling through rural areas of the county and enters Douglas.
 There, it intersects SR 206 (Bowens Mill Road).
 Then, it intersects US 441/SR 31 in the main part of the city.
 Just before leaving Douglas, it intersects US 221/SR 135 (Bowens Mill Road SE).
 About 3 mi later, the highway passes General Coffee State Park and crosses over 17 Mile River.
 It travels through Nicholls and curves to the northeast into Bacon County.
-The highway heads northeast and curves to the east to enter Alma.
+The highway heads east to enter Alma.
 There, it intersects SR 4 Alt.
 (Dixon Street).
 A few blocks later, in the main part of town, it intersects US 1/SR 4 (Pierce Street).
 The highway travels one block north of Rose Hill Cemetery.
-It travels to the east and curves to the southeast just before intersecting SR 203 in New Lacy.
+It curves to the southeast just before intersecting SR 203 in New Lacy.
 The two highways have a very brief concurrency to the southeast.
-Continuing southeast, it enters Pierce County.
+Continuing east, it enters Pierce County.
 SR 32 travels through Mershon and enters Bristol, where it intersects SR 15/SR 121.
-Farther to the southeast, in Patterson, is an intersection with US 84/SR 38.
+Farther to the east, in Patterson, is an intersection with US 84/SR 38.
 The highway crosses over the Little Satilla River into Brantley County.
-In Hortense, it intersects US 301/SR 23, then proceeds to Needmore, where it meets the northern terminus of SR 110.
+In Hortense, it intersects US 301/SR 23, then proceeds to Needmore, where it meets the northern end of SR 110.
 It curves to the southeast and enters Glynn County.
 In Anguilla, it begins a concurrency with SR 99.
-The two highways curve to the northeast, curve back to the east, and enter Sterling.
+The two highways curve to the east and enter Sterling.
 There, they intersect US 25/US 341/SR 27.
-At this intersection, SR 32 meets its eastern terminus, while SR 99 continues to the east.
+At this intersection, SR 32 meets its eastern end, while SR 99 continues to the east.